Home

 Start Script-Based Editing with Rev

-You can start implementing script-based editing workflows now.
+You can start implementing script-based and automated workflows now.
 Just order transcription for your project, and get to work.

 Be sure to request access to EDL or the ScriptSync exports in the forms above.